gdiaz384/py3stringReplace/README.md

 ## Download and Install Guide:
 ```
-Latest Version: 0.2
+Latest Version: 0.3
 Development: stopped.
-PM me with a bug, feature or compile request if something needs updating.
+Open an issue for bugs, feature or compile requests.
 ```
 1. Click [here](//github.com/gdiaz384/py3stringReplace/releases) or on "releases" at the top to download the latest version.
 2. Extract py3stringReplace.exe from the archive of your OS/architecture.